NaikSoftware/StompProtocolAndroid/README.md

 - Better adherence to STOMP spec
   - According to the [spec](http://stomp.github.io/stomp-specification-1.2.html#STOMP_Frames), the end of the message body should be immediately followed by a NULL octet, marking the end of the frame.
   - Before, we were adding an extra two newlines between the body and NULL octet, which was breaking compatibility with picky servers.
+  - Now, we format it correctly; there is no whitespace between the end of the body and the `\u0000`.
   - This shouldn't make any difference, but if it does, you can revert to legacy formatting with `client.setLegacyWhitespace(true)`.

 ## Additional Reading